kylemcdonald/ethereum-nft-activity/readme.md

 Install requests `pip install requests` if it is not already available.

-Then run the script: `python cryptoart_footprint.py`.
-This will run the calculations and save current emissions data to `/output` directory in JSON.
+### `cryptoart_footprint.py`

+This will pull all the transactions from Etherscan, sum the gas and transaction counts, and do a basic emissions estimate.
+Results are saved in the `/output` directory as JSON or TSV.
+Run the script with, for example: `python cryptoart_footprint.py --ng --verbose --tsv --summary`.

 This may take longer the first time, while your local cache is updated.

-Additional flags:

-* `--ng` to also estimate the footprint for Nifty Gateway.
-This takes much longer than other platforms, because Nifty Gateway uses a separate smart contract per exhibition/drop.
+When updating after a week, it may take 5 minutes to download all new transactions.
+The entire cache as of 2021-04-28 is 8.6G.

+This script has a few unique additional flags:

 * `--summary` to summarize the results in a format similar to the above table, combining multiple contracts into a single row of output.
+* `--startdate` and `--enddate` can be used to only analyze a specific date range, using the format `YYYY-MM-DD`.
+* `--tsv` will save the results of analysis as a TSV file instead of JSON.

+### `cryptoart_history.py`

+This will pull all the transactions from Etherscan, sum the transaction fees and gas used, and group by day and platform.
+Results are saved in the `/output` directory as CSV files.
+Run the script with, for example: `python cryptoart_history.py --ng --verbose`

+### Additional flags

+Both scripts have these shared additional flags:

+* `--ng` to also pull transactions for Nifty Gateway.
+This can take much longer than other platforms, because Nifty Gateway uses a separate smart contract per exhibition/drop.
 * `--noupdate` runs from cached results.
 This will not make any requests to Nifty Gateway or Etherscan.
-* `--startdate` and `--enddate` can be used to only analyze a specific date range, using the format `YYYY-MM-DD`.
-* `--tsv` will save the results of analysis as a TSV file instead of JSON.
+When using the `Etherscan` class in code without an API key, this is the default behavior.
 * `--verbose` prints progress when scraping Nifty Gateway or pulling transactions from Etherscan.

 ## Methodology